Class: Mocha::Expectation

 Modifies expectation so that when the expected method is called, it throws the specified

-with the specific return valueobject
+tagwith the specific return valueobjecti.e. -

 #times(range_or_number) ⇒ Expectation